bondarchuk 2 years ago

 Edit: it's available on Fedora, FYI.

-hmsp a year ago
+hmsp 2 years ago

 This is really cool.
 I write a lot of long text in him but find it not perfect for that task.
 This looks really amazing and I’m glad to know about it.